amritsharma/writing-challenge/Jan28-iTermocil.md

-## Ask your WebDev if iTermocil Is right for you!
+## Ask your WebDev if iTermocil is right for you!

 Five hours ago, I would have guessed that iTermocil is a prescription medicine you'd hear about on a late night TV commercial that ends with "talk to your doctor if iTermocil is right for you!"